 ASEGUIM Guide from Ecuador

 I was born and raised in Cotopaxi Province – Ecuador and know the country’s peaks intimately.
-I have a great mountaineering experience of more than 12 years of climbing in all Ecuador, and I also climbed in South America, Switzerland and France.
+I have great mountaineering experience of more than 12 years of climbing in all Ecuador, and I also climbed in South America, Switzerland, and France.